 Let’s see how we can work with Data Science to improve retention through difficulty tuning.

 When the game is live, events are sent to the platform about the players’ sessions and behaviors (wins, losses…) for all stages.
-After a few days of exploration (for each stage played, players receive “easier”, default” or “harder”), the platform learns from these players (builds a Machine Learning model), with a “reward” (your objective in A/B testing), for instance increasing the retention.
+After a few days of exploration (for each stage played, players receive “easier”, default” or “harder”), the platform learns from these players (builds a Machine Learning model) with a “reward” (equivalent to your objective in A/B testing), for instance: increasing the retention.

 Going beyond A/B testing: the benefits of real-time personalization

-The first benefit is time saving for your team: you do not have to do all the work of looking at reports and trying to figure out the best tuning.
+The first benefit for your team is time saving: you do not have to do all the work of looking at reports and trying to figure out the best tuning.

 The second benefit is improved players’ experience: you deliver to all players the tuning that suits them best!
 This will lead to better retention and monetization.

-In the example above, 40% of the players should receive “default”, 30% should receive “easier” and the remaining 30% should receive “harder”.
-Something impossible to get with A/B testing.
+In the example above, 40% of the players will receive “default”, 30% will receive “easier” and the remaining 30% will receive “harder”.
+This is something impossible to achieve with A/B testing.

-As you can see, A/B testing is a method that can take a lot of time to setup and use, for very little results in mobile games.
-On the other hand, Machine Learning can bring huge improvements, being not only much simpler to use, but also going much further by providing real-time player personalization.
+As you can see, A/B testing is a method that can take a lot of time to set up and use for very little actual results in mobile games.
+On the other hand, Machine Learning can bring huge improvements being not only much simpler to use, but also going much further by providing real-time player personalization.